SouchenOu/Webserv-explanation/README.md

 Similar to the way that speaking the same language simplifies communication between two people, network protocols make it possible for devices to interact with each other because of predetermined rules built into devices’ software and hardware.
 Neither local area networks (LAN) nor wide area networks (WAN) could function the way they do today without the use of network protocols.

+Protocols are sets of rules for message formats and procedures that allow machines and application programs to exchange information.
+These rules must be followed by each machine involved in the communication in order for the receiving host to be able to understand the message.

 2.2: List of Network Protocols:
 -------------------------------